190930-UTA-CW-Go/project3/README.md

 Install RevatureGo by running:

+- Get to the slackbot?
-Clone from git?
+- Clone from git?
-Dockerhub?
+- Dockerhub?
-Azure?
+- Azure?
-Kubernetes
+- Kubernetes

 testing